stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage.md

 $ setfacl -d -m u:bob:rX restricted-dir

 ### Give user alice read, write and traversal permissions for the directory
-$ setfacl -d -m u:alice:rwX restricted-dir
+$ setfacl -m u:alice:rwX restricted-dir

 ### Use default ACLs (-d) to give user alice read and write access to all
 ### new files and sub-directories